AyCarlito/kube-visualization/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command visualize   List resources in a namespace and generate a heirarchical graph of them
+  completion  Generate the autocompletion script for the specified shell help        Help about any command visualize   List resources in a namespace and generate a heirarchical graph of them.

 Flags:
       --assets string           Path to assets directory. (default "assets/") --config string           Path to configuration file. (default "config/config.json") -h, --help                    help for kube-visualization
+      --kubeconfig string       Path to a kubeconfig file.
       --label-selector string   Filter resources by label.
 Comma separated key-value pairs.
       --namespace string        Namespace of resources. (default "default") --output string           Path to output file. (default "assets/output.dot")